The Green Papers: 2026 General Election

 26 September 2025: Withdrew.

-Candidate Republican Washington County Executive Josh Schoemann
+Republican Washington County Executive Josh Schoemann - apparently not a candidate

 Candidate Republican Member of Congress Thomas "Tom" Tiffany